top of page

 Revolutionizing Short-Term Study Abroad

-Short-term programming is the new trend in study abroad, yet it is usually associated with a kind of educational tourism.
+Short-term programming is the now the most popular kind of study abroad, yet it is typically organized as educational tourism.
 All too often, short term programs perpetuate a top-down (or outside-in) development model, and while well-intentioned, they can hinder community empowerment.
 Such programs carry out a colonizing model in study abroad.

-Pachaysana approaches short-term programs as we do our semester-long program, with the goal of re-imagining what study abroad is, and what it can be.
-At the same time, we ask our partners abroad to treat their short time in Ecuador as both a privilege and responsibility, especially when we consider that people in our partner communities do not have the same opportunities.
+Pachaysana approaches short-term programs as we do our semester-long program, with the goal of re-imagining what study abroad can be.
+We ask our college partners to treat their short time in Ecuador as a privilege and responsibility, recognizing that people in our partner communities do not have the same travel opportunities.

 Thus, as with the Rehearsing Change program, almost everything about our short-term programming is different:

-• We co-design and co-administer short-term programs with local community educators.
-Thus, communities are never recipients of services, but key actors and leaders in the entire educational and organizational process.
+• We co-design and co-administer short-term programs with local community educators and knowledge-holders.
+Our community partners are not treater as service providers.
+They are key actors and leaders in the entire educational and organizational process.

 • We build critical intercultural consciousness among all participants by focusing on unlearning the systemic and embodied injustices that characterize most intercultural education programming.